-- The VEO is equipped with a user replaceable battery that takes the hassle out of getting it professionally upgraded; saving time and money.
+The VEO is equipped with a user replaceable battery that takes the hassle out of getting it professionally upgraded; saving time and money.

-- Programmed with the ability to access recorded information from previous dive’s max depth and bottom time, divers are able to compare and plan from previous experiences.
+Programmed with the ability to access recorded information from previous dive’s max depth and bottom time, divers are able to compare and plan from previous experiences.

-- Air and Nitrox capabilities provide the diver with multiple diving options.
+Air and Nitrox capabilities provide the diver with multiple diving options.

-- Supported with Oceanic dual algorithm gives the user the choice between using the Pelagic DSAT or the Pelagic Z+.
+Supported with Oceanic dual algorithm gives the user the choice between using the Pelagic DSAT or the Pelagic Z+.

-Mares Smart Wrist Watch Dive Computer
+Mares Smart Dive Computer Wrist Watch

 The Mares Smart offers audible alarms, and the options to reset nitrogen with ease.
 This dive computer is a must for any and every beginner.

 Features of the Mares Smart Wrist Watch Dive Computer…

-- Equipped with free diving mode.
+Equipped with free diving mode.

-- Nitrox capability extends a diver’s underwater dive time by decreasing the decompression in a dive.
+Nitrox capability extends a diver’s underwater dive time by decreasing the decompression in a dive.
 This allows a diver to achieve dives without the increased risk of decompression sickness.

-- Programmed with a decompression dive planner gives the user access to recreational diving with no stop diving needed.
+Programmed with a decompression dive planner gives the user access to recreational diving with no stop diving needed.